D-Pointer/imperium-server/README.md

 ### Header
 Each packet contains two mandatory fields:
+* packet type (unsigned short)
 * packet length (unsigned short)
-* packet type (unsigned short)

-The packet length contains the length excluding the length field itself.
-A minimal packet that only contains a packet type will thus have a length of 2, i.e. enough to fit the packet type.
-Any packet specific extra data comes after the header.
+The packet length contains the length of the payload.
+If the packet type does not require any payload this will be 0.

 ---

+### Login
+Sent by clients.

+* name length (unsigned short)
+* name (name length of characters), not null terminated

+Responses:

+* Error packet, server full
+* Error packet, invalid name.
+The name must be 1 to 50 characters long.
+* Error packet, name taken by another player.
+* Ok packet.

+### Player Id
+Sent by the server as a response to a Login packet when the login was successful.
+Contains the server assigned player id.

+* player id (unsigned int)

+### Announce
+Sent by players when they announce a game that some other player can join.

+* game id (unsigned short).
+This is a game specific id that the server does not interpret in any way.

+Responses:

 ### Info packet
 The Info packet tells the server who the player is and what name he/she will go by.
 This should be the first packet sent by any client.
 Contents: